Weather and road conditions - Cyprus Mail

+Snow, rain and dense fog may cause problems on the roads police reported early Tuesday morning.

-Due to ice and snow all roads to Troodos remain closed on Wednesday while the following roads are open only to four-wheel-drive vehicles or those fitted with snow chains:
+The following roads are open only to four-wheel-drive vehicles or those fitted with snow chains.

 Prodromos – Troodos